What to Expect from NGN Questions and the Next Generation NCLEX

 Changes in the number of questions in Next Generation NCLEX:

-Along with introducing new question types, Next generation NCLEX will also change the number of questions.
-The minimum number of questions you have to answer is 85 (70 scored and 15 unscored), and the maximum number of questions will be 150 (135 scored and 15 unscored).
+Along with introducing new NGN question types, the Next Generation NCLEX also changed the number of questions.
+The minimum number of questions you have to answer is 85 (70 scored and 15 unscored), and the maximum number of questions is 150 (135 scored and 15 unscored).

 Changes in scoring in Next Generation NCLEX:

-The Next Generation NCLEX will introduce a new scoring methodology called Polytomous scoring (partial credit).
-Currently, the NCLEX scores each item type as all correct or all incorrect.
-But with NGN, you may get partial credit for partially correct responses.
-Here is a breakdown of the rules for the new scoring model:
+The Next Generation NCLEX introduced a new scoring methodology called Polytomous scoring (partial credit).
+The NCLEX previously scored each item type as all correct or all incorrect.
+But with NGN questions, you may get partial credit for partially correct responses.
+Here is a breakdown of the rules for the current scoring model:

 0/1 Scoring Rule: The answer is either correct or incorrect.
 One point will be awarded if you answer the question correctly, and zero points for wrong answers.
 The multiple-choice questions are the best example of this rule of scoring.